hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ### 4.1.3 Compact Configuration and Usage

 The only configuration you need to make is to register compact serializers.
-You can do that via `serialization.compactSerializers` configuration option.
+You can do that via `serialization.compact.serializers` configuration option.
 The following is an example of compact configuration:

 ```js
 'use strict';